davidchubbs/vue-subscribe-store/readme.md

 ## Why?

-1. You can now use any store that returns `subscribe` methods, such as svelte-store, with Vue.js.
+1. Use any store that uses a `subscribe` method, such as svelte-store, with Vue.js.
 This package will subscribe to state changes and offer it to Vue in a way that's reactive.

 2. (Optional) Offers the same API as Vuex, so it's easy to convert vuex modules into another store type.
 This is optional&mdash;you could just offer a map of state and have a separate system for updating state.
 See examples for details.